Golisano Foundation Honors DeLucia ’04

-Tim Shriver, CEO of Special Olympics International, will speak at the luncheon.
+Tim Shriver, CEO of Special Olympics International, was a featured speaker at the luncheon.
 The Foundation notes: "All of this year's honorees have served as Clinical Directors for Special Olympics, providing care to athletes at health screenings that are part of the Healthy Athletes program."

-As a recipient of the Golisano Foundation Leadership Award for Exemplary Health Care Services, DeLucia will receive a Tiffany crystal award.
-Additionally, the Golisano Foundation will make a $5,000 donation in her name to a charity of her choice that helps people with intellectual disabilities.
+As a recipient of the Golisano Foundation Leadership Award for Exemplary Health Care Services, DeLucia received a Tiffany crystal award.
+Additionally, the Golisano Foundation made a $5,000 donation in her name to a charity of her choice that helps people with intellectual disabilities.

 More information about the award is available online.